 - In a saucepan over medium heat, add milk, water, and salt.
 Bring to a boil, then slowly whisk in the grits.

-- Reduce heat to medium-low and cook for 20 minutes, whisking frequently.
-If grits begin to stick to pan, reduce heat and add a splash of water.
+- Reduce heat to medium-low, cover, and cook for about 20 minutes, whisking frequently.
+If grits begin to stick to pan, reduce heat further and add a splash of water.
 Grits should be creamy and thick, with no rough texture remaining when they're done cooking.

 - Remove from heat and add pepper, butter, and shredded cheese.
 Stir until melted, then serve immediately.